Samsung/tizen-docs/docs/application/web/guides/data/file-archiving.md

 # File Archiving

-## Dependencies

-- Tizen 2.4 and Higher for Mobile
-- Tizen 2.3.1 and Higher for Wearable
-- Tizen 3.0 and Higher for TV

 You can manage ZIP archives and operate on the archived files.

 The Archive API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported in all mobile and wearable devices.
 All mandatory APIs are supported on the Tizen Emulators.